Why do I need an attorney for my closing?

 No. This situation is really the same as the one in the question just above.
 Your spouse does not need to participate in the buying of the house, and he or she need not sign the mortgage.
 When you get a mortgage loan, you convey to your lender a property interest in your house, and your spouse's potential property rights would be subject to the mortgage.

 Possibly.
 You need to inform your lender and the closing attorney that you want to do this, because the attorney will need to see the Power of Attorney beforehand to see if it is valid for a real estate closing.
 Also, the attorney will need time to prepare additional documents in this situation, and the original Power of Attorney will have to be recorded.
-I often see Powers of Attorney that the persons filled out on a form they got at an office supply store; I HAVE NEVER SEEN such a "homemade" Power of Attorney that was valid for a real estate closing.
-Of course, I have also seen some Powers of Attorney prepared by ATTORNEYS that were invalid.
 If you are a borrower on the mortgage, your lender also has to approve your non-attendance at the closing through the Power of Attorney; many lenders will require you to attend anyway.
 (If you want the loan).